MicrosoftDocs/learn/learn-pr/django/django-deployment/includes/6-deploy-azure.md

 ## Configure application settings

 While your database server is being created, configure the App Service you set up earlier.
-App Services uses the application settings to configure environmental variables.
+App Service uses the application settings to configure environmental variables.
 Settings are a convenient way to store information you shouldn't put in your code, such as database connection strings.

 1. Under **App Service**, expand the sandbox subscription.
 Then expand your application.
 1. To create the first application setting, right-click **Application Settings** and then select **Add New Setting**.